|

 and therefore had a duty to maintain the building’s water

 supply and plumbing system in a reasonably safe condition.
+The

 Appellate Division affirmed the trial court’s granting of